nbm205/ARmethods/README.md

-Project on computational efficiency of accept-reject sampling methods in univariate and multivariate settings.
+Project on computational efficiency of various accept-reject sampling methods in univariate and multivariate settings.